Dartmouth College student groups: Andromeda

 Andromeda is an all-female society that was recognized by the college in 2013.
 The group takes its name from the Andromeda galaxy and brings together bold women from across campus.

-Antheia

-Antheia is an all-female society that brings together a select group of diverse and empowered women from all across campus.
-The group is named after Antheia, the Greek Goddess of flower wreaths and love.
-Members carry canes at graduation.

 Atlas

-Founded in 1989, Atlas is a co-ed society that emphasizes character and intellect in the selection of its members.
+Atlas is a co-ed college-recognized society that emphasizes character and intellect in the selection of its members.
 Its historical mission is "to augment its members' educations through dialogue about the world and their place in it."

 Casque and Gauntlet

 Casque and Gauntlet (also known as C&G) was founded in 1886 as the second permanent senior society at Dartmouth and continues to operate As of 2025.
 In 1893 the group moved to its current location at 1 South Main Street, a house built by Dr. Samuel Alden in 1823, and the society installed a rear addition designed by alumnus and Paterson, New Jersey architect Fred Wesley Wentworth in 1915.
 Tapping continues in the traditional method and C&G membership is co-ed, exclusive and not secret.
 Notable members of past delegations include Theodor Seuss Geisel (Dr. Seuss), Nelson Rockefeller and Hank Paulson.